 Parameter Description Autonegotiation Modes To enable the needed data transfer modes, move relevant switches to the right.
 Flow control Symmetric flow control Move the switch to the right to enable the flow control function for the port.
-Move the switch to the left to disable the flow control function for the port.
+Symmetric now control Move the switch to the left to disable the flow control function for the port.